 - A student who has been dismissed or suspended from classes may not enroll in any course offered by the college.

 If a student is dismissed for academic dishonesty, the student’s transcript will state that the student was dismissed for academic dishonesty and will indicate the date on which the student was dismissed.
-The student may petition the Vice President of Academic Affairs five years after the date of dismissal to have this statement removed from his/her academic transcript.
+The student may petition the Vice President of Academic Affairs five years after the date of dismissal to have this statement removed from their academic transcript.

-Students will be informed in writing of any sanction imposed on them by the Academic Appeal Committee.
+Students will be informed in writing of any sanction imposed on them, by the Academic Appeal Committee.

 A student who has been dismissed from the college for academic dishonesty may appeal for readmission.
 The Office of Academic Affairs or its designate may determine additional conditions of readmission.

 If a student has been academically dismissed from MCLA more than twice for repeated violation of the academic honesty policy, the student is ineligible for readmission.

 Appeal hearings will be closed to all but the student and/or faculty involved.
 Either party involved in the case may petition the Committee in writing, within 24 hours prior to the hearing, to allow students and/or faculty members involved in the case to participate in or sit-in during the hearing.
 Petitions will be approved at the discretion of the Academic Appeals Committee.

 Either party to a grade or academic honesty appeal may testify on their own behalf.